Treaties of Tilsit: Franco-Russian treaty (7 July)

 A French medallion dating from the post-Tilsit period.
 It shows the French and Russian emperors embracing each other.

 The treaty ended the war between Imperial Russia and the French Empire and began an alliance between the two empires that rendered the rest of continental Europe almost powerless.
 The two countries secretly agreed to aid each other in disputes.
 France pledged to aid Russia against the Ottoman Empire while Russia agreed to join the Continental System against the British Empire.
 Napoleon also convinced Alexander I to enter into the Anglo-Russian War and to instigate the Finnish War against Sweden to force Sweden to join the Continental System.
-More specifically, the Tsar agreed to evacuate Wallachia and Moldavia, which had been occupied by Russian forces as part of the Russo-Turkish War, 1806-1812.
-The Ionian Islands and Cattaro (Kotor), which had been captured by Russian admirals Ushakov and Senyavin, were to be handed over to the French.
+More specifically, the Tsar agreed to evacuate Wallachia and Moldavia, which had been occupied by Russian forces as part of the Russo-Turkish War, 1806–1812.
+The Ionian Islands and Cattaro (Kotor), which had been captured by Russian admirals Fyodor Ushakov and Dmitry Senyavin, were to be handed over to the French.
 In recompense, Napoleon guaranteed the sovereignty of the Duchy of Oldenburg and several other small states ruled by the Tsar's German relatives.

 The decision to meet on a raft on the Neman was the expression of the perfect equality of both emperors.
+Monarchs, princes, generals – recently desperate enemies became literally friends.
+One part of Tilsit was occupied by a battalion of Russian Guardsmen, the other by a French Guard battalion.
+A richly caparisoned Arabian horse was prepared for Alexander, and he rode along the ranks of French Guardsmen, frozen with their rifles at attention.
+Alexander, a superb horseman, sat his horse impeccably and responded to the military salutes with a gracious smile, saluting the battalions frozen at attention with his sword.
+To demonstrate the extent to which both sides respected each other, Napoleon gave orders that the following words would be the daily password, response, and slogan of the French Guard the following day: "Alexander, Russia, Greatness", while the Russian Guard was given the password "Napoleon, France, Prowess".

+The city was declared neutral.
+Russian officers disguised themselves as civilians to come to Tilsit and see Napoleon, where only select individuals were allowed among the military.
+The French Guards hosted a grand banquet and invited Russian Guards soldiers: the Preobrazhensky, Semyonovsky, and Izmailovsky regiments.
+On a plain near the city, a huge square of tables had been erected, with a band playing marches in the centre.
+The tables were laden with delicacies.
+The soldiers sat mingled—Russians and French.
+At the height of this banquet, the emperors themselves visited the merry soldiers.
+Napoleon, gazing with pleasure upon the soldiers' feast, said to his guardsmen: "Grenadiers, what you have done is wonderful!"
+The feast became even more joyful and riotous when the emperors left.
+The soldiers of both armies fraternised and ended up exchanging uniforms and marching through the city shouting "Long live the emperors!" in Russian and French.